farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex3_PIM_Self_Approval.md

 14. Leave all browser tabs open for the next task.

-### Task 2 - Assign an eligible group to the Global Admin role
+### Task 1 - Create an eligible group for the Helpdesk Admin role

-For Adatum's PIM pilot project, Holly has selected Patti Fernandez as the sole user who will be eligible to be assigned the Global admin role.
-However, to simplify future role assignments, Holly wants to create a security group, assign Patti to the group, and then assign the group to the Global admin role.
+For Adatum's PIM pilot project, Holly has selected Alex Wilber and Joni Sherman to be eligible to be assigned the Helpdesk admin role.
+However, to simplify future role assignments, Holly wants to create a security group, assign Alex and Joni to the group, and then assign the group to the Helpdesk admin role.

-Assigning roles to groups can simplify the management of role assignments in Azure AD.
-Instead of requiring a Global admin (such as Holly) or a Privileged Role Administrator to assign a role to multiple people individually, they can create a security group and then enable the group to be eligible for that specific role.
-When people are assigned as members of the group, they indirectly become eligible to be assigned the role.
-The company's existing governance workflow can then take care of the approval process and auditing of the group's membership to ensure that only legitimate users are members of the group and are thus assigned the particular role.
+In this task, Holly will create a new, role-assignable security group for users (Alex and Joni) who are eligible for the Helpdesk admin role.
+Holly will then enable the group to be eligible for the Helpdesk admin role.

-In this task, Holly will create a new, role assignable security group for users who are eligible for the Global admin role, and then she will assign Patti to the group.
-Next, Holly will enable the group to be eligible for the Global admin role.
+Holly also wants to update the notification settings for the Helpdesk admin role.
+She wants to be notified whenever Alex or Joni self-approve the role.
+This will enable her to ensure that approvals are tracked in real-time in a proactive manner.

 1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.